jadijadi/lpic1book/content/1101_perform_security_administration_tasks.md

 lrwxrwxrwx 1 root root 20 Jun  1 12:52 /usr/bin/vi -> /etc/alternatives/vi
 ```

-at the moment, the `vi` is owned by root, so if the suid bit is set, vi will always be run as root!
+The `vi` is owned by root, so if the suid bit is set, vi will always be run as root!
 In that case, anybody will be able to edit any file!
-You can see why it is important to check for suid files on your system:
+So if you are a hacker and get a temporary root, its enough to copy vi somewhere (with a different unsuspicious name) and give it the `suid` access.
+Now you will be able to run it with normal users and modify system files when needed!
+That's why a system admin should be able to check her systems executable files with `suid` bit if needed:

 ```text
 $sudo find / -perm -u+s
 ```

+Here, the `-perm -u+s` tells `find` to search for file which has `suid` on `user`.
+For more info, check the `man find` and search for `perm`.

 > same applies for guid. if the guid is set, the file will be run with access of its group